ShibeFaceSkrill/dogeparty/_posts/2022-06-19-top-NFT-on-Dogecoin.md

 <p>Counterparty's initial "investors" burned Bitcoin in exchange for its native currency <a href="https://www.coingecko.com/en/coins/counterparty">XCP</a>, as an alternative to ICO schemes where founders must be trusted to manage investor funds towards developing the platform.</p>

-<p><a href="https://en.bitcoin.it/wiki/Proof_of_burn">Proof of Burn</a> is actually quite selfless act on part of the development team, resulting in a community driven economy.</p>
+<p><a href="https://en.bitcoin.it/wiki/Proof_of_burn">Proof of Burn</a> is actually quite selfless act on part of the development team, resulting in a community driven economy.
+The downside is that the team doesn't have funding for development and maintenance of the protocol.</p>

 <p>Dogeparty was introduced, shortly afterwards (also by Proof of Burn) as a haven for those seeking avoid, then costly, Bitcoin transaction fees.</p>

 <p>The first assets with images on the dogecoin blockchain were <a href="https://doggfather.medium.com/dogeparty-nft-meta-layer-on-top-of-dogecoin-part-1-3105d7b24abf">minted in August 2014</a> and the platform fell into disuse in 2016, not developing as wide of use vs Bitcoin's Counterparty.</p>

 <p>In response to the explosion of both the Dogecoin community, and in interest in NFTs, <a href="https://doggfather.medium.com/dogeparty-what-has-happened-since-relaunch-in-fall-2021-part-2-47a324303080">Dogeparty was relaunched in August 2021</a>.
+This time, by "Proof of Bern", where users contribute funds in exchange for <a href="https://dogeparty.xchain.io/asset/XDP">XDP</a>.
+Except this time the DOGE was't burned but saved to support development of the platform.</p>

-It has a vibrant, supportive, community, many of whom were attracted by the historical assets, some have been Dogecoiners since the beginning.</p>
+<p><a href="https://dogeparty.xchain.io/asset/XDP">XDP</a> has a current market cap of $1,044,142.70, with a token supply of 3,071,007 (though much of that supply is likely locked in wallets whose owners lost the keys).
+Dogeparty has a vibrant, supportive, community, many of whom were attracted by the historical assets, some have been Dogecoiners since the beginning.</p>

 <h2 id="#dispensers-how-they-work">How do Dispensers work on Dogeparty</h2>